 The Takeaway

 That was my take on the Shore hardness scale and all its attributes.
-Choose wisely and strategically with durometer hardness, making your material selection process much easier.
+It is an essential measurement for determining the resistance of a material to indentation and penetration.

 Kindly share your thoughts and questions in the comment box.